Step 8: Capability Matching #

 3. Clear requirements — Know exactly what instruments you need

-4. Planning support — Design stations for new products
+4. Planning support — Design stations for new parts

 5. Fine-grained — DMM vs. scope vs. SMU distinguished automatically